luapower/mysql/mysql_client.md

 __NOTE:__ Decimals with up to 15 digits of precision and 64 bit integers are converted to Lua numbers by default.
 That limits the useful range of integer types to 15 significant digits.
-If you have other needs, provide your own `to_lua` (which you can set atmodule, connection and query level, and even per field with `field_attrs`).
+If you have other needs, provide your own `to_lua` (which you can set at module, connection and query level, and even per field with `field_attrs`).

 ### `cn:query(query, [options]) -> res,nil,cols | nil,err,errcode,sqlstate`